 Under the terms of the agreement for Parkinson's disease, Genentech purchased 829,171 shares of common stock for \$8,300,000 to fund development of products to treat Parkinson's disease.
 Additional equity purchases and other funding by Genentech is available for future clinical development as determined by the parties.
 Genentech has the right, in its discretion, to terminate the Parkinson's program at specified milestones in the program.
 If the Parkinson's program is terminated and the funds the Company received from the sale of stock to Genentech pursuant to the Parkinson's agreement exceed the expenses incurred by the Company in connection with such studies by more than \$1 million, Genentech has the right to require the Company to repurchase from Genentech shares of Company Common Stock having a value equal to the amount of the overfunding, based upon the share price paid by Genentech.
 As such, the Common Stock purchased by Genentech is classified as Redeemable Common Stock until such time as the related funds are expended on the program.
-Upon commercialization, Genentech and the Company will share profits in the U.S. at an agreed upon percentage, and Genentech will pay the Company a royalty based upon deals outside the U.S. The Company retains manufacturing rights and will be paid manufacturing costs for products sold.
+On May 21, 1998, Genentech exercised its right to terminate the collaboration and negotiations are currently underway to determine the balance of Redeemable Common Stock to be redeemed in accordance with the agreement.

 The Company also licensed certain growth factors for the treatment of Huntington's disease and amyotrophic lateral sclerosis ("ALS").
-Under the terms of the agreements, the Company is responsible for conducting and funding all preclincal and clinical development, subject to specified rights of Genentech to participate in the development and marketing of the proposed products.
+Under the terms of the agreements, the Company is responsible for conducting and funding all preclinical and clinical development, subject to specified rights of Genentech to participate in the development and marketing of the proposed products.
 Should Genentech share in the development cost of the proposed products, the companies will share profits at a negotiated percentage upon commercialization.
 Should Genentech elect not to participate in the development, upon commercialization, the Company will pay Genentech an agreed upon royalty based upon sales.
 These agreements supersede the Development Collaboration and License Agreement between the Company and Genentech entered into in March 1994.